 A good cover letter does 3 important things:

 - Shows you’re willing to go the extra mile

 - Showcases your communication skills

 - Gives opportunity to prove why you’re best for the job

 Career tools to move your career forward are not covered in depth by schools of pharmacy or continuing education offerings for pharmacy professionals.
-And let’s face it, it takes time that is in short supply for most busy pharmacy students and practitioners.
+And let’s face it, it takes that is in short supply for most busy pharmacy students and practitioners.
 But time spent sharpening your career tools may be time well spent in today's competitive job market.

 ~ About the Author ~

 Denise R. Hemphill, PharmD, CCM, NCRW, CPRW, CEIP, CCTC is a Resume, CV, & Profile Writer designing dynamic self-marketing tools.
 As a pharmacist and career manager equipped with 5 prominent career industry certifications, she helps pharmacists nationwide reach their career goals. www.ConfidentCareerMoves.com/rx